jadounrahul/kartsnms/doc/Installation/Installation-CentOS-6-Apache-Nginx.md

 If you are deploying a separate database server, you also need to specify the `bind-address`.
-If your MySQL database resides on the same server as LibreNMS, you should skip this step.
+If your MySQL database resides on the same server as KartsNMS, you should skip this step.

 ```
 bind-address = <ip>